 (2) Different days may be fixed under subsection (1) for different provisions.

 Note: Under section 22 of the Interpretation Act 1984, this section and section 1 come into operation on the day on which this Act receives the Royal Assent.

-[3-8.
-Have not come into operation 2.]

-[Parts 2-10 have not come into operation 2.]

-[Schedules 1-3 have not come into operation 2.]

-Notes

-1 This is a compilation of the Owner-Drivers (Contracts and Disputes) Act 2007.
-The following table contains information about that Act 1a.

-Compilation table